panda-re/panda/panda/plugins/winxpx86intro/USAGE.md

-Plugin: win7x86intro
+Plugin: winxpx86intro
 ===========

 Summary
 -------

-`win7x86intro` is an introspection provider for Windows 7 guests, supplying information for the OSI API.
-Not much more to say about it; it should Just Work as long as the guest OS is Windows 7 32-bit.
+`winxpx86intro` is an introspection provider for Windows XP guests, supplying information for the OSI API.
+Not much more to say about it; it should just work as long as the guest OS is Windows XP SP3.

 Arguments
 ---------